Vim (text editor): Availability

-Whereas vi was originally available only on Unix operating systems, Vim has been ported to many operating systems including AmigaOS (the initial target platform), Atari MiNT, BeOS, DOS, Windows starting from Windows NT 3.1, OS/2, OS/390, MorphOS, OpenVMS, QNX, RISC OS, Linux, BSD, and Classic Mac OS.
+While vi was originally available only on Unix operating systems, Vim has been ported to many operating systems including AmigaOS (the initial target platform), Atari MiNT, BeOS, MS-DOS, Windows starting from Windows NT 3.1, OS/2, OS/390, MorphOS, OpenVMS, QNX, RISC OS, Linux, BSD, and Classic Mac OS.
 Also, Vim is shipped with Apple macOS.

 Independent ports of Vim are available for Android and iOS.

 Neovim

 Neovim is a fork of Vim that strives to improve the extensibility and maintainability of Vim.
-Some features of the fork include built-in Language Server Protocol support, support for asynchronous I/O, and support for scripting using Lua.
+Some features of the fork include built-in Language Server Protocol (LSP) support, support for asynchronous I/O by using the C library libuv, and for Lua scripting by using luaJIT language interpreter, allowing both plugin scripting and running scripts in headless / batch mode.
+The project is free software and its source code is available on GitHub.

-Neovim has the same configuration syntax as Vim (unless vim9script is used); thus the same configuration file can be used with both editors, although there are minor differences in details of options.
+Neovim has the same configuration syntax as Vim prior to vim9script; thus the same configuration file can be used with both editors, although there are minor differences in details of options.
 If the added features of Neovim are not used, Neovim is compatible with almost all of Vim's features.

-The Neovim project was started in 2014, with some Vim community members offering early support of the high-level refactoring effort to provide better scripting, plugins, and integration with modern GUIs.
-The project is free software and its source code is available on GitHub.
+The Neovim project was started in 2014, after a patch to Vim supporting multi-threading was rejected.
 Neovim had a successful fundraising in March 2014, supporting at least one full-time developer.

-Several frontends are under development, making use of Neovim's capabilities.
+Several frontends are under development which make use of Neovim's capabilities.

-The Neovim editor is available in an Ubuntu Personal Package Archive, hosted by Canonical and some more conventional package managers, making it possible to install it on a variety of operating systems.

-On October 27, 2021, GitHub released a GitHub Copilot (a cloud-based artificial intelligence tool for autocompleting code) plugin for Neovim as a public repository.
+With the 0.5 release of Neovim on 2 July 2021, it gained built-in support for the LSP, Tree-sitter, and more complete Lua support – including the support for configuration scripts written in Lua instead of VimL.

+Since version 0.9 Neovim supports EditorConfig.